benhook1013/space-game/PLAN.md

     so the player flies over a static backdrop.
 Stars sort by radius so faint ones render first for smoother blending.
 A `debugDrawTiles` option outlines tile boundaries when debug mode (`F1`) is active to aid development.
+  - Tile size can be tuned in the settings overlay to balance detail and performance.
 - Pause or resume with a `PAUSED` overlay prompting players to press `Esc` or `P` to resume; `Q` returns to the menu from pause or game over